-In 2020, the Centers for Disease Control and Prevention (CDC) issued its ADDM autism prevalence report.
-The report concluded that the prevalence of autism had risen to 1 in every 54 – twice as great as the 2004 rate of 1 in 125.
-The spotlight shining on autism, as a result, has opened opportunities for the nation to consider how to serve people on the autism spectrum and their families.
+In 2020, the Centers for Disease Control and Prevention (CDC) issued its ADDM prevalence report.
+The report concluded that the prevalence of ASD had risen to 1 in every 54 – twice as great as the 2004 rate of 1 in 125.
+The spotlight shining on ASD, as a result, has opened opportunities for the nation to consider how to serve people on the ASD spectrum and their families.

 Although autism impacts people regardless of race or ethnicity, there are racial and ethnic disparities in diagnosis.
 According to the CDC, ADDM reports have consistently noted that more white children are identified with ASD than black or Hispanic children.
 Previous studies have shown that stigma, lack of access to healthcare services due to non-citizenship or low-income, and non-English primary language are potential barriers to the identification of children with ASD, especially among Hispanic children.
 A difference in identifying black and Hispanic children with ASD relative to white children means these children may not be getting the services they need to reach their full potential.

 This ADDM report found that the racial and ethnic differences in identifying 8-year-old children with ASD persist, but also some indications that the differences may be narrowing.

 Currently, boys are also approximately 4 times more likely to have an autism diagnosis than girls of the same age.
 However, recent research suggests that girls may not show autism in the same way as boys and might go undiagnosed because of that.

 ASD impacts an individual throughout the lifespan.
 However, research shows that early diagnosis can lead to improved quality of life.
 For more information on developmental milestones, visit the CDC’s “Learn the Signs.
 Act Early” site.
 Here are some signs to look for: